The Little Office of the Blessed Virgin Mary

 The Messiahs, King, and Priest, victorious over His enemies

-1. The Lord said to my Lord: * Sit thou at My right hand:
+1. The Lord said to my Lord: Sit thou at my right hand: * Until I make Thine enemies thy footstool.

-3. The Lord will send forth the sceptre of Thy power out of Sion: * rule Thou in the midst of Thine enemies.
+2. The Lord will send forth the scepter of thy power out of Sion: * rule thou in the midst of thy enemies.

-4. Thine is dominion in the day of Thy power, * amid the brightness of the saints: from the womb before the day-star have I begotten Thee.
+3. With thee is the principality in the day of thy strength: * in the brightness of the saints: from the womb before the day star I begot thee.

-5. The Lord hath sworn, and He will not repent: * Thou art a priest for ever after the order of Melchisedech.
+4. The Lord hath sworn, and he will not repent: * Thou art a priest for ever according to the order of Melchisedech.

-6. The Lord upon Thy right hand * hath broken kings in the day of His wrath.
+5. The Lord at thy right hand * hath broken kings in the day of his wrath.

-7. He shall judge among the nations, He shall fill ruins: * He shall smite in sunder the heads in the land of many.
+6. He shall judge among nations, he shall fill ruins: * he shall crush the heads in the land of the many.

-8. He shall drink of a brook in the way: * therefore shall He lift up His head.
+7. He shall drink of the torrent in the way: therefore shall he lift up the head.

 Glory to God, so infinitely great and so admirably condescending